How do I resolve the "Network Error communicating with endpoint" error in API Gateway?

-Set up Amazon CloudWatch logging, and be sure to choose the Log full requests/responses data option.
+Set up Amazon CloudWatch logging.
+Be sure to choose the Log full requests/responses data option.
 This option allows you to log full API requests and responses so that you can troubleshoot errors.

-- If your load balancer has multiple target groups, use cross-zone load balancing to reduce latency.
-You can reduce latency by distributing incoming traffic evenly across all enabled Availability Zones and preventing requests from being routed to Availability Zones without targets.
+- If your load balancer has multiple target groups, then use cross-zone load balancing to reduce latency.
+You can reduce latency by distributing incoming traffic evenly across all activated Availability Zones and preventing requests from being routed to Availability Zones without targets.

-- Confirm that there are registered healthy instances in all your enabled Availability Zones that use a Network Load Balancer and Application Load Balancer.
+- Confirm that there are registered healthy instances in all your activated Availability Zones that use a Network Load Balancer and Application Load Balancer.

-Note: Your load balancer is most effective when each enabled Availability Zone has at least one registered target.
+Note: Your load balancer is most effective when each activated Availability Zone has at least one registered target.
 Your Availability Zone must have at least one healthy instance per target group.
-This healthy instance is required to reach healthy status in a Network Load Balancer or Application Load Balancer.
+This healthy instance must reach healthy status in a Network Load Balancer or Application Load Balancer.

 - To avoid exceeding the integration timeout quota of API Gateway, confirm that your target group instances serve a response to the API within 29 seconds.

-- If you're using a Network Load Balancer, confirm which IP addresses can reach the instance in your Amazon Elastic Compute Cloud (Amazon EC2) security groups.
-Your IPs should allow traffic either from all sources or from the private IP address of the Network Load Balancer.
+- If you're using a Network Load Balancer, confirm the IP addresses that can reach the instance in your Amazon Elastic Compute Cloud (Amazon EC2) security groups.
+Your IPs must allow traffic either from all sources or from the private IP address of the Network Load Balancer.